-Sometime after 1901 the Woods family moved to Golborne south of Wigan when Roland’s father moved to a new job.
+Sometime after 1902 the Woods family moved to Golborne south of Wigan when Roland’s father moved to a new job.
 The Woods’ house at 69 Heath Street in Golborne had six rooms including a drawing room, much larger than the homes of most of their family members at the time.
 This suggests that Roland’s family was comparatively well-to-do.
 The family later moved to a house at 8 School Terrace in Golborne.

 He was a good playfellow,